-- 24.1.
-The school monitors and evaluates its safeguarding policy and procedures through the following activities: - 24.1.1.
-Governing body visits to the school; - 24.1.2.
-Senior leadership team discussion sessions with children and staff - 24.1.3.
-Inviting staff to shape and contribute to the safeguarding arrangements and child protection policy - 24.1.4.
-Pupil questionnaires - 24.1.5.
-Frequent scrutiny of attendance data - 24.1.6.
-Regular analysis of a range of risk assessments - 24.1.7.
-Regular analysis of appropriate provision for the fulfilment of other safeguarding responsibilities relevant to the school [e.g. sufficient account must be taken of the nature, age range and other significant features of the school, such as historical issues, in the provisions made for safeguarding]. - 24.1.8.
-Frequent scrutiny of governing body meeting minutes - 24.1.9.
-Logs of bullying and/or racist behaviour incidents are reviewed regularly by the senior leadership team and the governing body - 24.1.10.
-Regular review of parental concerns and parental questionnaires - 24.1.11.
-Regular review of the use of pupil-specific social bases and clubs at lunchtime and after school - 24.1.12.
+23.1.1.
+Governing body visits to the school; 23.1.2.
+Senior leadership team discussion sessions with children and staff 23.1.3.
+Inviting staff to shape and contribute to the safeguarding arrangements and child protection policy 23.1.4.
+Pupil questionnaires 23.1.5.
+Frequent scrutiny of attendance data 23.1.6.
+Regular analysis of a range of risk assessments 23.1.7.
+Regular analysis of appropriate provision for the fulfilment of other safeguarding responsibilities relevant to the school [e.g. sufficient account must be taken of the nature, age range and other significant features of the school, such as historical issues, in the provisions made for safeguarding].
+23.1.8.
+Frequent scrutiny of governing body meeting minutes 23.1.9.
+Logs of bullying and/or racist behaviour incidents are reviewed regularly by the senior leadership team and the governing body 23.1.10.
+Regular review of parental concerns and parental questionnaires 23.1.11.
+Regular review of the use of pupil-specific social bases and clubs at lunchtime

 Regular review of training offered to staff, including e-safety training.

-25. Annual Check Matrix
+24. Annual Check Matrix

-Policy: Safeguarding and Child Protection Policy

-Applies to: All pupils in both the senior and junior schools Author(s): Ms S.A.
-Nancini, Deputy Head (Pastoral) Approved by: Miss Gull (Governor); Tim Moore -Bridger (Governor) Feb 2014, The Full Board 14/3/15, 3/12/16 Annual Review: I certify that I have reviewed this policy, and verify that, to the best of my knowledge, it reflects current legislation and is in accordance with the wishes of the Governing Body and Headmaster.
-Reviewer to enter initials and date last checked: SAN 12/4/2013;SAN Mar 2014; SAN June 2014; SAN Feb 2015; SAN July 2015 SAN & SBMCH Sept 2015; JPN&SAN Jan 2016; JPN 29/9/16
+Policy: Safeguarding and Child Protection Policy Applies to: All pupils in both the senior and junior schools Author(s): Ms S.A.
+Nancini, Deputy Head (Pastoral) Approved by: Miss Betty Gull (Governor) April 2003; Tim Moore-Bridger (Governor) February 2014, The Full Board 14/3/15, 3/12/16 Annual Review: I certify that I have reviewed this policy, and verify that, to the best of my knowledge, it reflects current legislation and is in accordance with the wishes of the Governing Body and Headmaster.
+Reviewer to enter initials and date last checked: SAN 12/4/2013;SAN Mar 2014; SAN June 2014; SAN Feb 2015; SAN July 2015 SAN & SBMCH Sept 2015; JPN&SAN Jan 2016; JPN 29/9/16; SAN November 2017